eclectic-kitty/notes/Final - Thots.md

 	- Each loop, both small and large ending with him being shot
 	- And the Dark presence possessing him/being created
 	- Him writing and rewriting, not necessarily remembering
-	- Zane having written his childhood memory into the story for the first game
+	- Zane having written Alan's childhood memory into the story for the first game
 	- Zane as a figure reappearing changed, another archetype, facet of Alan
 		- He's a lot like Alan pre-first-game, party animal, egotistical, etc.
 - History of various artists interfacing with the lake